openenclave/openenclave/docs/GettingStartedDocs/OP-TEE/Debugging/QEMUOnWSL.md

 Resume the build with `make run` (and `-j`, as appropriate).
 If you ever clean and rebuild the Buildroot output, you will run into this issue again.
-However, that is never required for the purposes of debugging TAs.
+However, that is never required for the purposes of debugging enclaves.
 In general, therefore, this is a one-time fix.

 The Windows Defender Firewall might prompt for permission to allow incoming connections to various Linux programs as the build proceeds.
 None of these